ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week3/trongbq.md

 ### Brute Force
 For a certain day `i`, there are 3 possibilities

-1. It's a cooldown day, so the maximum profit is by buying and selling from day 0 to day `i-1`.
+1. It's a resting day, so the maximum profit is by buying and selling from day 0 to day `i-1`.
-2. It's a buying day, so the maximum profit is by buying and selling from day 0 to day `i-2`.
-3. It's a selling day, so the maximum profit is addition of profit when selling on day `i` and what we need to find is the day to buy that selling on day `i` make most profitable.
+2. It's a selling day, so the maximum profit is addition of profit when selling on day `i` and what we need to find is the day to buy that selling on day `i` make most profitable.

 In conclusion, we have following formular: